 - Academic Writing

 - Aerospace Engineering

-- Business (upper-division undergraduate business courses through the Rady School of Management and graduate international business courses through the School of Global Policy and Strategy, and many other course options through Extension and Economics)
+- Business (upper-division undergraduate business courses through the Rady School of Management, graduate international business courses through the School of Global Policy and Strategy, and many other course options through Extension and Economics)

 - Computer Science